$188.00 Million in Sales Expected for Allegro MicroSystems, Inc. (NASDAQ:ALGM) This Quarter

-Equities analysts expect Allegro MicroSystems, Inc. (NASDAQ:ALGM) to announce $188.00 million in sales for the current fiscal quarter, according to Zacks.
-Two analysts have issued estimates for Allegro MicroSystems’ earnings.
-Allegro MicroSystems posted sales of $136.65 million in the same quarter last year, which would indicate a positive year over year growth rate of 37.6%.
-The firm is expected to report its next quarterly earnings results on Monday, January 1st.
+Equities analysts expect Allegro MicroSystems, Inc. (NASDAQ:ALGM) to announce sales of $188.00 million for the current fiscal quarter, according to Zacks.
+Two analysts have made estimates for Allegro MicroSystems’ earnings.
+Allegro MicroSystems reported sales of $136.65 million in the same quarter last year, which indicates a positive year-over-year growth rate of 37.6%.
+The business is scheduled to announce its next earnings report on Monday, January 1st.

-On average, analysts expect that Allegro MicroSystems will report full year sales of $758.35 million for the current fiscal year, with estimates ranging from $757.60 million to $759.10 million.
-For the next year, analysts anticipate that the firm will report sales of $821.85 million, with estimates ranging from $819.30 million to $824.40 million.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that cover Allegro MicroSystems.
+According to Zacks, analysts expect that Allegro MicroSystems will report full-year sales of $758.35 million for the current year, with estimates ranging from $757.60 million to $759.10 million.
+For the next year, analysts expect that the business will report sales of $821.85 million, with estimates ranging from $819.30 million to $824.40 million.
+Zacks’ sales averages are a mean average based on a survey of research analysts that follow Allegro MicroSystems.

-Allegro MicroSystems (NASDAQ:ALGM) last issued its quarterly earnings results on Wednesday, July 28th.
+Allegro MicroSystems (NASDAQ:ALGM) last released its earnings results on Wednesday, July 28th.
 The company reported $0.18 earnings per share for the quarter, topping the consensus estimate of $0.16 by $0.02.
 Allegro MicroSystems had a return on equity of 10.10% and a net margin of 6.74%.

-In other news, SVP Thomas C. Jr. Teebagy sold 150,000 shares of the business’s stock in a transaction that occurred on Friday, July 30th.
+In other news, CFO Paul V. Walsh, Jr. sold 65,275 shares of Allegro MicroSystems stock in a transaction dated Tuesday, May 18th.
+The shares were sold at an average price of $23.98, for a total transaction of $1,565,294.50.
+Following the completion of the transaction, the chief financial officer now directly owns 97,493 shares in the company, valued at $2,337,882.14.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, SVP Thomas C. Jr. Teebagy sold 150,000 shares of the business’s stock in a transaction dated Friday, July 30th.
 The shares were sold at an average price of $27.10, for a total transaction of $4,065,000.00.
-Following the completion of the sale, the senior vice president now owns 65,198 shares in the company, valued at approximately $1,766,865.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, VP Christopher Brown sold 26,250 shares of the company’s stock in a transaction on Thursday, May 27th.
-The shares were sold at an average price of $26.63, for a total transaction of $699,037.50.
-Following the completion of the sale, the vice president now owns 173,370 shares of the company’s stock, valued at approximately $4,616,843.10.
+Following the completion of the transaction, the senior vice president now owns 65,198 shares in the company, valued at $1,766,865.80.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 497,269 shares of company stock valued at $13,134,485.
-Company insiders own 26.90% of the company’s stock.
+Over the last ninety days, insiders sold 529,983 shares of company stock worth $14,080,574.
+26.90% of the stock is owned by insiders.

-Institutional investors have recently modified their holdings of the company.
-Rhumbline Advisers lifted its position in Allegro MicroSystems by 19.8% in the second quarter.
-Rhumbline Advisers now owns 44,931 shares of the company’s stock valued at $1,245,000 after purchasing an additional 7,412 shares during the period.
-Los Angeles Capital Management LLC lifted its position in Allegro MicroSystems by 410.1% in the second quarter.
-Los Angeles Capital Management LLC now owns 99,699 shares of the company’s stock valued at $2,762,000 after purchasing an additional 80,154 shares during the period.
-Teacher Retirement System of Texas acquired a new stake in Allegro MicroSystems in the second quarter valued at about $203,000.
-Envestnet Asset Management Inc. lifted its position in Allegro MicroSystems by 26.0% in the second quarter.
-Envestnet Asset Management Inc. now owns 34,886 shares of the company’s stock valued at $966,000 after purchasing an additional 7,204 shares during the period.
-Finally, Handelsbanken Fonder AB acquired a new stake in Allegro MicroSystems in the second quarter valued at about $379,000.
-Institutional investors and hedge funds own 41.03% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in ALGM.
+Exchange Traded Concepts LLC lifted its stake in shares of Allegro MicroSystems by 20.0% in the 2nd quarter.
+Exchange Traded Concepts LLC now owns 3,087 shares of the company’s stock worth $86,000 after purchasing an additional 514 shares during the period.
+New York State Teachers Retirement System purchased a new position in Allegro MicroSystems in the first quarter valued at about $30,000.
+Envestnet Asset Management Inc. grew its stake in shares of Allegro MicroSystems by 6.5% during the first quarter.
+Envestnet Asset Management Inc. now owns 27,682 shares of the company’s stock worth $702,000 after acquiring an additional 1,700 shares during the last quarter.
+Citigroup Inc. lifted its holdings in shares of Allegro MicroSystems by 76.0% during the first quarter.
+Citigroup Inc. now owns 6,718 shares of the company’s stock worth $171,000 after purchasing an additional 2,902 shares during the period.
+Finally, Acadian Asset Management LLC acquired a new position in Allegro MicroSystems in the first quarter valued at approximately $98,000.
+37.72% of the stock is currently owned by hedge funds and other institutional investors.

 Allegro MicroSystems, Inc designs, develops, manufactures, and markets sensor integrated circuits (ICs) and application-specific analog power ICs for motion control and energy-efficient systems.
 Its products include magnetic sensor ICs, such as position, speed, and current sensor ICs; and power ICs comprising motor driver ICs, and regulator and LED driver ICs, as well as photonic and 3D sensing components, including photodiodes, eye-safe lasers and rangefinders, and readout ICs for LiDAR applications.